2017 MSUG Annual Conference

 Ian McGregor is a co-founder of Emulate3D and has been one of the three Director-owners since the company’s creation in 2005.
 Emulate3D develops a range of engineering software designed to assist with off-line virtual commissioning (Emulate3D Controls Testing), data-driven throughput simulation and analysis (Sim3D), and demonstration, prototyping and layout software, (Demo3D and Layout3D).
 In 2014 Emulate3D was awarded a Queen’s Award for Enterprise in the Innovation category, for which Ian was presented to Her Majesty the Queen Elizabeth II.
 Prior to creating Emulate3D Ian worked extensively with various simulation products worldwide; living and working as an engineer in the US for four years, Japan for one year, Singapore for eighteen months, and France for ten years.
 He has a Bachelor of Science degree in Mechanical, Aeronautical, and Production Engineering, a Diplome d’Ingenieur in Applied Computing, a Master of Science degree in Computer Integrated Manufacturing, and is a Chartered Member of the Institute of Mechanical Engineers.

-The cost for registration is only $25 which includes lunch and refreshments throughout the day.
+The cost for registration is only $25 ($35 if paid after Oct 3) which includes lunch and refreshments throughout the day.

 Registering to attend the conference is an easy two-step process: